bporcelli/simplesalestax/readme.txt

 3. **Add business locations.** If your business has a physical presence in the United States, it is imperative that you register your business locations, including stores, warehouses, and distribution facilities, with TaxCloud.
 To do so, navigate to [Settings -> Locations](https://taxcloud.com/go/locations/) and click "Add Location."
 4. **Select your tax states.** Navigate to [Settings -> Manage Tax States](https://taxcloud.com/go/states-management/).
 You will be presented with a map of the United States.
 Click the map to highlight those states where you would like to collect sales tax.

-=== Step 3: Install and Activate Simple Sales Tax ===
+= Step 3: Install and Activate Simple Sales Tax =

 To install Simple Sales Tax, log in to your WordPress dashboard, navigate to the Plugins menu, and click "Add New."

 In the search field type "Simple Sales Tax," then click "Search Plugins."
 Once you've found our plugin, you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it!
 Just click "Install Now," and WordPress will take it from there.
 Finally, click "Activate" to finish the installation process.

-=== Step 4: Delete Existing Tax Rates ===
+= Step 4: Delete Existing Tax Rates =

 If there are one or more rates in your WooCommerce tax rate tables, you will be presented with a notice like [this](https://i.ibb.co/k5Pm96m/Screenshot-2020-12-12-Dashboard-Simple-Sales-Tax-Word-Press.png) when you log in to WordPress.
 In most situations you should click the "delete" link to delete all existing tax rates, since your customers will be charged double sales tax otherwise.
 The only situation in which you should choose to keep your existing WooCommerce tax rates is if they are for tax types that are not handled by TaxCloud and Simple Sales Tax.

-=== Step 5: Configure Simple Sales Tax ===
+= Step 5: Configure Simple Sales Tax =

 1. Navigate to WooCommerce > Settings > Integrations > Simple Sales Tax in the WordPress dashboard.
 2. Enter your TaxCloud API ID and API Key in the relevant fields, then click "Verify Settings" to validate your API credentials.
 You can find your API ID and API Key under [Settings -> Stores & Websites](https://taxcloud.com/go/stores/) in the TaxCloud dashboard.
 After entering and validating your credentials, click **Save changes** to import your business [locations](https://taxcloud.com/go/locations/) from TaxCloud.
-3. Under *Address Settings*, you should now see a list of your TaxCloud locations in the Shipping Origin Addresses field.
+3. Under Address Settings, you should now see a list of your TaxCloud locations in the Shipping Origin Addresses field.
 Select all of the addresses you ship your products from.
-4. If you have tax exempt customers like schools, churches, or wholesale purchasers, enable tax exemptions and fill out the fields under the *Exemption Settings* heading.
+4. If you have tax exempt customers like schools, churches, or wholesale purchasers, enable tax exemptions and fill out the fields under the Exemption Settings heading.
-5. Optionally change the default settings under *Display Settings* and *Advanced Settings*. **Do not change Advanced Settings unless you understand the consequences!**
+5. Optionally change the default settings under Display Settings and Advanced Settings. **Do not change Advanced Settings unless you understand the consequences!**
 6. Click **Save changes** to finalize your changes.

-=== Step 6: Configure Your Products ===
+= Step 6: Configure Your Products =

 If you sell products that do not fall into the category indicated by your site's Default [TIC](https://taxcloud.com/tic), you will need to assign appropriate TICs to these products.
 For your convenience, Simple Sales Tax provides three methods by which you can do this: